warisreshi/warisreshi.github.io/README.md

 # Portifolio / Personal Website

-My personal Portifolio, Made in HTML, Css and Javascript only.
+My personal Portifolio, Made in HTML, CSS and Javascript only.

 ## Deployment